trevcoe/1ButtonStall/README.md

 # IMPORTANT!

 Step 1.
-Place the bat file and .py file in your users folder.
+Place the bat file and .py file in your users folder, and drag bat.
 For me, that would be: C:\Users\trevy

 Step 2.
 Open the py file in any text editor (notepad is fine) and continue with the instructions from there.